MichalOpoka/ecfr/cfr/title-28-Judicial-Administration/chapter-I-Department-Justice/part-2-Parole-Release-Supervision-Recommitment-Prisoners-Youth-Offenders-Juvenile-Delinquents/subpart-A-United-States-Code-Prisoners-Parolees/section-2.20.md

 |                                  21 to 29 years                                   |        6         |
 |                                 30 years to life                                  |        7         |

-Chapter Thirteen General Notes and DefinitionsSubchapter A - General Notes
+Chapter Thirteen General Notes and DefinitionsSubchapter A—General Notes

 1. If an offense behavior can be classified under more than one category, the most serious applicable category is to be used.

 2. If an offense behavior involved multiple separate offenses, the severity level may be increased.
 Exception: in cases graded as Category Seven, multiple separate offenses are to be taken into account by consideration of a decision above the guidelines rather than by increasing the severity level.

 (a) In certain instances, the guidelines specify how multiple offenses are to be rated.
 In offenses rated by monetary loss (e.g., theft and related offenses, counterfeiting, tax evasion) or drug offenses, the total amount of the property or drugs involved is used as the basis for the offense severity rating.
 In instances not specifically covered in the guidelines, the decision-makers must exercise discretion as to whether or not the multiple offense behavior is sufficiently aggravating to justify increasing the severity rating.
 The following chart is intended to provide guidance in assessing whether the severity of multiple offenses is sufficient to raise the offense severity level; it is not intended as a mechanical rule.

-Multiple Separate Offenses

 |   Severity   |Points|   Severity   |Points|
 |--------------|------|--------------|------|